Published by: Ingrid King. Last Updated on: February 1, 2023 by Crystal Uys

 In this sequel to An Animal Life: The Beginning, the reader gets to follow a group of veterinary students through their second semester.
 From clinic rotations for cats, dogs and horses to working with stranded whales and sea turtles on a cold winter night, the authors take us from hilarious to heartbreak as we learn what life at veterinary school is really like.

-The characters are well-developed and immensely likeable.
+The characters are well-developed and immensely likable.
 I’ve been told by some of my vet friends that this book is an accurate portrayal of life as a vet student, which makes me appreciate the veterinarians in my life even more.
 Vet school appears to not be for the faint of heart.

 This in-depth look at the life of veterinary students has it all: laughter, tears, passion, excitement, and romance.
-If you enjoy ER, Grey’s Anatomy and Private Practice, you’ll love this book – it’s kind of like the veterinary version of all of these shows in book form, with a little Animal House thrown in for good measure.
+If you enjoy ER, Grey’s Anatomy, and Private Practice, you’ll love this book – it’s kind of like the veterinary version of all of these shows in book form, with a little Animal House thrown in for good measure.